Stanley-Tomasetti/odin-recipes/README.md

 # odin-recipes
-In this project I will create a recipe page that will link to recipes on other websites.
+In this project I will create a recipe page that will link to recipes to other pages.